When is the cheapest time to fly to Dubai?

 Despite the stifling heat during July and August, airfares are still high during this time, although prices for accommodation are slashed.
 Costs do start to come down during the latter half of August.
 Cheap flights to Dubai are most common between March and May and during October when the days are balmy, so this is the time to look for the best deals.

 When is the best time to book your flight to Dubai?

 It's recommended that you book your flights to Dubai four to six months in advance of your desired departure date.
 Some airlines release their tickets up to 12 months before departure so it’s possible to pick up an early bird deal on return flights if you have fixed travel dates.
 Deals on last-minute flights are not usually very common but they are not unheard of either.

 Flying to Dubai International Airport (DXB)

 Dubai International Airport (DXB) ranks as the third-busiest airport in the world, only coming behind Atlanta Airport and Beijing Airport.
 However, in terms of international passenger traffic alone, it's in the number one spot.
-The airport is less than 5 kilometres from the city centre and depending on your choice of transport, you’ll reach the centre in roughly half an hour.
-Direct flights departing from the United Kingdom (UK) are most frequent from London Heathrow and London Gatwick.
-Although direct routes are available, a changeover in London, Paris or Amsterdam may be required for those departing from other UK airports such as Edinburgh, Birmingham and Manchester.
-Carriers operating out of the UK to Dubai include British Airways, KLM, Virgin Atlantic, Air France, Turkish Airlines, Emirates and Air France meaning there is an option for any budget and the chance of cheap flights.
+The airport is less than five kilometres from the city centre and, depending on your choice of transport, you’ll reach the centre in roughly half an hour.